aadya1710/face_recognition/README.md

 ## Navigating Through WebApp
 ### Home Page
- User can navigate to advertisment page while admin can navigate to login page to access the data.
+ * User can navigate to advertisment page for watching the new advertisment released by the company.
+ * A dmin can navigate to login page to access the data.

 ![image](https://user-images.githubusercontent.com/77448543/170831971-934b2062-c1c5-4520-b460-dcb156ca5234.png)

 ### Advertisment Page
 User can record their emotions, age and gender by clicking on the button and watch the add side-by-side.

 --> PS: using your own web camera will give better results

 ![image](https://user-images.githubusercontent.com/77448543/170832438-bf460728-abc6-4cb1-827d-4ce807f5fd02.png)